2003 Fiesta Bowl: First overtime

 Ohio State won the toss at the start of overtime and chose to be on defense first.
 Miami started their OT drive out slow, but on 2nd and 10, Dorsey completed a 9-yard pass to Andre Johnson to make it 3rd and 1 from the 16-yard line.
 Jarrett Payton then rushed for 8 yards to give Miami another 1st down and a 1st and goal from the OSU 8-yard line.
 Two plays later, Dorsey hooked up with Kellen Winslow in the endzone for a 7-yard touchdown pass.
 Pass interference was called on the defense, but the penalty was declined.
 Miami led 24–17 at this point, forcing the Buckeyes to score a touchdown on their next possession to keep the game alive.

 On the Buckeyes' turn to try to score from the Miami 25-yard line, Krenzel came up with a 5-yard rush on the first play.
 Ohio State had a 2nd and 5 on the Miami 20-yard line and a false start penalty was called against the Buckeyes bringing them back 5 yards to the 25.
 On 2nd and 10 Krenzel got sacked for a 4-yard loss bringing up 3rd and 14.
 Krenzel then threw an incomplete pass to Clarett to make it 4th and 14 and their last chance to get a 1st down.
 Krenzel came through and completed a 17-yard pass to Jenkins for a 1st down on the Miami 12-yard line.

 Krenzel then threw another incomplete pass to Jenkins which brought up 2nd and 10 where Krenzel took the ball himself and rushed for 7 yards down to the Miami 5-yard line.
 The third down was an incomplete pass by Krenzel, which brought up 4th down and 3.
 Krenzel attempted a pass to Gamble, but the ball bounced off Gamble's hands and was called an incomplete pass by the line judge.
 The Miami fans and team, believing the game to be over, began to rush the field.
 However, Terry Porter, a field judge had thrown a late flag in the end zone.
-The penalty was defensive pass interference, called on Miami defender Glenn Sharpe.
+The controversial penalty was defensive pass interference, called on Miami defender Glenn Sharpe.
 As a result, Ohio State received the ball on the 2-yard line with an automatic first down.
 With a fresh set of downs, Krenzel rushed for a 1-yard touchdown on 3rd down.
 Nugent's kick was good and tied the score at 24 sending the game into a second overtime.